coradavies/Colorado-Forest-Bees/README.md

 	BA.live - basal area, live trees only

-BeeIdentification - Contains all bee species ID's
+BeeIdentification.csv - Contains all bee species ID's
 	Number - specimen number (all specimens are labeled and stored at Colorado State University or Utah State University.
 	Date - date specimen was captured
 	Site - site number